 I love these super cheap and comfortable bralettes.
 They’re soft, stretchy (leaving room for the inevitable growth!) and I wear them all the time now.
 Do yourself a favor and buy a few of these seamless bras stat!
 They’re great for nursing too.

 These are the staples that were the most helpful during those difficult first 12 weeks.
 The early pregnancy months can be tough, but I hope this list helps all you new mamas in your first trimester!

 Don’t forget to take advantage of all of the benefits to registering with Amazon!
 Like a 15% completion discount AND a welcome box with tons of freebies!

-I’ll be sharing more pregnancy updates, but in the meantime, you can read more about the symptoms I experienced in the first trimester here!
+You can read more about the symptoms I experienced in the first trimester here!